spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 | **Spectro Cloud Project**      | `None (TenantAdmin)`                                                                                             | No                       |
 | **Acknowledge**                | `Y`                                                                                                              | No                       |

-After accepting the login banner message, you will receive the following output confirming you have successfull authentication with Palette.
+After accepting the login banner message, you will receive the following output confirming you have successfully authenticated with Palette.

 ```text hideClipboard
 Welcome to Spectro Cloud Palette
 ```

 The video below demonstrates Palette's authentication process.
-Ensure you utilize values appropriate for your environment.
+Ensure you utilize values specific to your environment.

 <Video title="palette-login-video" src="/videos/palette-login.mp4"></Video>